 The Company conducts its goodwill impairment test on July 31 of each fiscal year.
 In addition, if and when events or circumstances change that could reduce the fair value of any of its reporting units below its carrying value, an interim test is performed.
 In making this assessment, the Company relies on a number of factors including operating results, business plans, economic projections, anticipated future cash flows, and transactions and marketplace data.
-The Company's reporting units are the same as its operating segments: Americas, Asia, Europe, e-Business, and ModusLink PTS.
+The Company's reporting units are: Americas, Asia, Europe and its All Other category, which primarily represents the e-Business operating segment.

-The Company's remaining goodwill of \$3.1 million as of January 31, 2014 and July 31, 2013 relates to the Company's e-Business reporting unit.
-There were no indicators of impairment identified related to the Company's e-Business reporting unit during the three and six months ended January 31, 2014.
+The Company's remaining goodwill of \$3.1 million as of April 30, 2014 and July 31, 2013 relates to the Company's e-Business reporting unit.
+There were no indicators of impairment identified related to the Company's e-Business reporting unit during the three and nine months ended April 30, 2014.